grantnorwood/expedia-e2e/exercise-4/README.md

             var pageTitle = browser.getTitle();

-            // Log the page title (just for fun) console.log('🤖 The page title is: "' + pageTitle + '"');
+            // Log the page title (just for fun) console.log('\n🤖 The page title is: ' + pageTitle);

             // Assert the page title is what we expect it to be assert.equal(pageTitle, expectedPageTitle);

-            // Want to see what a failure looks like?
-Uncomment the line below to try the `.not` syntax!
+            // HINT: Want to see what a failure looks like?
+            //       Uncomment the line below to try the `.notEqual()` syntax!
             // assert.notEqual(pageTitle, expectedPageTitle);

+            // HINT: You can also change the page title in `verbo/public/index.html` to simulate an actual bug in the code, which should also cause your test to fail.
         });
     });
 });
 ```

-_Look Ma, no promises!_
+_Look Ma, no promises!_  We're simply using Node's built-in `assert` module, and our test runner will tell us if any of our assertions fail.

 3. Run it